idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_results.md

 In each of the following figures, a new steady state is reached in approximately 10,000s after the power modulation at $t = 50,000 s$ and $t = 100,000 s$.

 The shaft, compressor and turbine of the secondary loop are already launched.
-Consequently, there is no need of a motor as for the first simulation.
+Consequently, there is no need for a motor as in the first simulation.

 The shaft speed, as shown in [load_follow_omega], is lower after the first modulation: its steady state value is 8,800 rad/s.
 The input of power is in fact lower, thus the power transferred to the turbine is lower too.
 The turbine is linked to the shaft and its rotation speed is lower than what it was at the beginning.